 Software-based speech and text analytics have gained attention as a solution for managing the huge amounts of unstructured data generated by social media, customer feedback and customer service.
 Software analytics can categorize a customer’s tone of voice; they can also quantify silences, pre-defined words, and phrases.
 These capacities enable trends in customer comments to be easily identified.
 Plus they can help pinpoint training needs.
 For instance, if an associate uses a verboten word or the customer’s tone is angry, the software can alert supervisors and arm them with immediate feedback.
 For companies that are constantly collecting unstructured data, software-driven pattern recognition tools make good business sense.
 However, for companies with limited unstructured data, statistical sampling done by a researcher may be more cost effective.

-Takeaway: Combine text analytics WITH Narrative Analysis to mine the gold from your unstructured data efficiently.
+Combine text analytics WITH Verbatim Analysis to mine the gold from your unstructured data efficiently.